alex-liu30/Image-Processing/Research Notes.md

-Iused a lot of general concepts (stuff that could be applied generally to most/all machines) and more specific concept-focused learning for each specific machine.
+I used a lot of general concepts (stuff that could be applied generally to most/all machines) and more specific concept-focused learning for each specific machine.

 General Concepts